b-lukaszuk/BS_wJ_eng/contents/diffusion.md

 ![Simplified diffusion simulation (final frame).](./images/diffusionFinalFrame.png){#fig:diffusionFinalFrame}

 Amazing, so the diffusion works, even simplified as ours.
-All it took was a simulation of Brownian motion, a reflection from a wall of container and a few thousand cycles to prove it.
+All it took was a simulation of Brownian motion, a reflection from a wall of the container and a few thousand cycles of random shifts to properly mix the particles.